openaire/openaire-catalogue-docs/docs/data-model/entities/result.md

 # Result

 Results are intended as digital objects, described by metadata, resulting from a scientific process.
+In this page, we descibe the properties of the `Result` object.

-There are four sub-types of a `Result`:
+Moreover, there are the following sub-types of a `Result`, that inherit all its properties and further extend it:
 * [Publication](#publication)
 * [Dataset](#dataset)
 * [Software](#software)